3urobeat/output-logger/README.md

 The message will also be written to the file `output.txt` stripped of any color codes:
 `[2021-06-14 23:07:35] [INFO | index.js] My message`

+> [!IMPORTANT]
-> Note: Many features don't work when starting with a process manager like pm2, unless you use `pm2 attach <process-id>` to view logs.
+> Some features might not work correctly when starting with a process manager like pm2, unless you use `pm2 attach <process-id>` to view logs.
 > This includes overwriting log messages, animations, progress bars and reading input from the user.
 > Please consider using a normal `node` process to support all features.